ove/ove-apps/packages/ove-app-maps/README.md

 ## Application State

-The state of this app has a format similar to what is provided below:
+The state of this app has a format similar to:

 ```json
 {